ppy/osu-wiki/news/2023/2023-12-07-winter-fanart-contest-results.md

 [![](https://assets.ppy.sh/contests/189/banners/kittens_.jpg)](https://assets.ppy.sh/contests/189/winners/kittens_.png)

-**1218** voters decided to watch ::**kittens\1**::{ user=12689044 }' take on a kimono-clad pippi enjoying some dango in the snow, and really, who could blame them?
+**1218** voters decided to watch ::**kittens_**::{ user=12689044 }' take on a kimono-clad pippi enjoying some dango in the snow, and really, who could blame them?
 There's a joke to be made here about mochi and Mocha, but we don't have the heart to make it.

 [![](https://assets.ppy.sh/contests/189/banners/Bayki.jpg)](https://assets.ppy.sh/contests/189/winners/Bayki.png)